LunchMunchy/LunchMunchy/README.md

+👋 Call me LunchMunchy.

-👋 Hi, I’m @LunchMunchy.
-I've always wall-fly'd around the tech community.
-But I feel like it time to start adding value.
+Wall-fly'd around tech for too long.
+It's time to start adding value.

 I perpetually feel like a Junior 🌱 in all things cyber \
 But focus is Cloud Engineering + DevSecOps ☁️☁️☁️ \